 The Pension Plan for the Employees of Concordia University is a worry-free way to save for retirement.
 It provides benefits that are defined ahead of time based on a set formula using your pensionable earnings and years of credited service.

-As a result, your benefits are guaranteed and protected, regardless of economic or market conditions.
-Investment returns do not affect your defined benefits.
-The university is responsible for ensuring that the plan is sufficiently funded to provide the pension benefits that you earn under the plan.
+Your benefits are guaranteed and protected, regardless of economic or market conditions.
+Legislation requires the Pension Committee to ensure that the plan is sufficiently funded to provide you with the pension benefits to which you are entitled under the plan.